 Back in 1967, Roland Barthes denounced the “prestige of the individual” as the “culmination of capitalist ideology,” and proposed the death of the author.
 This was to benefit the reader’s imagination through a more open text.
 But now we have come full circle, to what might be called the resurrection of the author.
 The author is back, perhaps louder than ever—as in the high-res publicity photo author, whose novels are interpreted by the biography of the author.
 (It is no wonder this resurrection coincides with that of the rightwing populist strongman, also driven by “money, fame, power, or prestige.”)
 The grainy author photo, or no author photo at all, or the novel that is not about the author, are not in synch with our times.

 In my own country, perhaps more than any other, the resurrection of the author is mixed up with the politics—the Balkanization—of identity.
-It is common, even expected, that author biographies give prominence to cultural background.
-And there is certainly an expectation that the content of one’s art matches the content of one’s cultural background—of one’s genealogical ancestry, even: there have been a number of controversies regarding artists’ genealogy vis-à-vis their output.
-Now the novelist’s biography is as or more important than the content of the novel, and the two frequently coincide.
+It is common, even expected, that author biographies give prominence to identifiers beyond mere publication history, with a frequent emphasis on ethnicity—on an author’s genealogical ancestry, even: there have been a number of controversies regarding artists’ genealogy vis-à-vis their output.
+Now such biographical details of the author are as or more important than the content of their novel, and the two frequently coincide.
 The mania for “creative nonfiction” (and marginalization of imaginative fiction) that began in the 1990s has merged with the mania for identity and the author biography—which is perhaps soon to be accompanied by verified genealogical DNA test results from the Artist Eugenics Council of Canada.

 Some are riding this identity wave, landing on the shore of an at least moderately sustainable writing career—and perhaps I could, too.
 I noticed recently an anthology of writing by Canadians of such-and-such ethnic background.
 It happened to be my ethnic background, and might have been a good opportunity to raise my author profile.
 But I was unaware of any call for submissions, and no one contacted me about it—maybe because I’ve never announced my ethnic background in the context of my writing, and my writing has nothing to do with my ethnic background anyway.
 So, as I miss out on such opportunities, my profile as a writer drifts farther offshore, along with the profile of the book I’ve written.